 Acura RDX Overview

-Derived from the Honda CR-V compact SUV, the RDX is a slightly larger and more upscale alternative.
-Styling, handling, and interior quality are nothing special, but the RDX is well-equipped for the price.
-The very smooth and capable 273-hp V6 and six-speed automatic returned a respectable 22-mpg overall.
+Derived from the Honda CR-V compact SUV, the RDX is a more upscale alternative that is well-equipped for the price.
+The very smooth and capable V6 is a bit more powerful for 2016, and will likely still return 22-mpg overall.
 Handling is not especially agile, and the ride is a little stiff.
-The overall interior ambience is rather plain-Jane for an upscale SUV, and it lacks some luxury features, such as a heated steering wheel, usually found on its competitors.
-Still, the seats are comfortable, the rear seat is roomy, and the simple, straightforward controls are easier to use than those in most competing vehicles.
-The freshened 2016 model gains more horsepower while providing a slightly better fuel economy.
+Despite updates for 2016, the interior is rather forgettable for an upscale SUV, lacking some luxury features usually found on its competitors.
+The freshening also brought Acura's convoluted dual-screen control system.
+Still, the seats are comfortable and the rear seat is roomy.
+The Acura Watch safety package is available on all trims.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).